Exabyte-io/documentation/docs/tutorials/density-of-states.md

 Density of states is calculated in conjunction with band structure calculation so under workflow chose the "Bandstructure + DOS" for either Quantum Espresso.

+Click on the animation below to view:

 <img data-gifffer="/images/DOSStep2.gif" />

 ## Adjust kpoints

-In addition, for electronic properties with a non-self consistent step it is critical to have a high k-point density to give enough detail to calculate an accurate density of states.
+It is critical to have a high sampling in reciprocal cell (high k-point density) to give enough detail to calculate an accurate density of states.

 In QuantumEspresso, the band structure + DOS workflow has 5 units.
 The first unit specifies the settings for the self-consistent calculation of the eigenvalues and wave functions.
 The second unit calculation is a non self-consitent calculation using the wave functions and charge density of the previous calculation.
 Subsequent calculations calculate the density of states and also the projection of those states for partial density of states analysis